Pender, Nebraska: Current issues

 In April 2007, liquor merchants in Pender (later joined by the village) filed a federal lawsuit challenging the tribe's authority to demand the liquor taxes, based on their contention that Pender was outside the reservation boundaries.
 In October 2007 the US District Court ordered the parties first to take their challenge to the Omaha Tribal Courts, as part of the "tribal exhaustion doctrine" established by federal precedent, and denied the plaintiffs' request for dismissal.
 Judge Richard Kopf said he may not be bound by the tribal court, but wanted to hear their opinion.
 He required the parties to report back to him regularly until a ruling was made by the Omaha Tribal Courts.
 While the case was pending, the judge ordered a temporary stay on the merchants' paying the liquor sales tax to the Omaha Tribe.

 In January 2012, the plaintiffs in Pender v.
 Omaha Tribe filed a request with the Omaha Tribal Courts for a summary judgment due to the length of time the case had taken.
 The defendants requested that no hearing be held before June 2012.
 The plaintiffs had submitted a detailed report to them by an expert witness on transactions related to Pender and the western boundary.
 In 2008 the village had voted for a five-year, 1% sales tax to finance its lawsuit related to the boundary and liquor tax issues, as well as to promote economic development in the town.

-On March 22, 2016, the Supreme Court unanimously held that Pender was within the boundaries of the Omaha Indian reservation.
+On March 22, 2016, the Supreme Court of the United States unanimously held in Nebraska v.
+Parker that Pender was within the boundaries of the Omaha Indian reservation.